abhijith0505/abhijith0505.github.io/_posts/2025-03-08-omscs-guide.md

 ## **Career Impact of OMSCS**

-- **Recognized in the industry** – Many grads work at Google, Amazon, Microsoft, and other top tech firms..
+- **Recognized in the industry** – Many grads work at Google, Amazon, Microsoft, and other top tech firms.
 - **Respected by employers** – Completing the program while working demonstrates discipline and technical expertise.
 - **Meets MS requirements for roles in AI, ML, and research-heavy engineering.**.